If a root-filled tooth becomes reinfected or abscessed we may advise Root Canal Surgery (Apicoectomy)

 At NQ Surgical Dentistry, root canal surgery or an apicoectomy may be advised If a tooth which has already had the root filled becomes reinfected or abscessed.
 A form of surgical root canal treatment, apicoectomy shortens the root to remove infected tissue and seals the end of the root within the bone.

-An incision is made over the root to gain access to the infected portion of the root.
-Diseased tissue is removed and the end of the root is sectioned from the remainder of the tooth and the end of the open root canal is then sealed before the operation site is closed.
-It will take a few months for the site of infection to heal and for new bone to regenerate in the previously diseased site.
+An incision made over the root to gain access to the infected portion will allow removal of diseased tissue.
+This also allows sectioning of the end of the root from the remainder of the tooth.
+Sealing the end of the open root canal before closure of the operation site completes this procedure.
+It will normally take a few months for the site of infection to heal and for new bone to regenerate.

-An incision in the gum tissue will be made exposing the bone and surrounding inflamed tissue, the damaged tissue is removed along with the end of the root tip.
-When the damaged tissue is removed, a root filling is placed to prevent infection and the gum tissue is sutured.
+To expose the bone and surrounding inflamed tissue requires an incision in the gum tissue.
+Removal of the damaged tissue along with the end of the root tip follows.
+With the damaged tissue removed, placement of a root filling and then suturing of the gum tissue will prevent infection.

 It will take a few months for the bone to heal naturally around the root tip, restoring health.

-Late failure of root filled teeth can occur and in such cases either the old root filling must be removed and replaced after disinfection or it may be appropriate to perform an apicoectomy to remove only the infected tip of the root while retaining the majority of the root and previous root filling.
+Late failure of root-filled teeth can occur and in such cases, the old root filling requires removal and replacement.
+Alternatively, an apicoectomy may be appropriate to remove only the infected tip of the root.
+Especially relevant, the majority of the root and previous root filling are retained.

-The surgery can be performed while you are awake, sedated or asleep.
-The access incision is minimal and consequently healing after the surgery is quick and generally free of complications.
-It is usual to be given antibiotics, anti-inflammatory drugs, and painkillers to make the post-operative healing period as comfortable as possible.
+Performed while you are awake, sedated or asleep, the access incision is minimal and consequently healing after the surgery is quick and generally free of complications.
+To make the post-operative healing period as comfortable as possible it is usual to be given antibiotics, anti-inflammatory drugs, and painkillers.